greybeard-code/plane-spotter/README.md

 Or use the full installer at https://www.adsbreceiver.net/, it has a easy installer for mutability's version.
 The current values are the default install with ADBSreciever.

 Once the sysem is setup and you've verified this working, install Plane-spotter.
+Plane-spotter uses additional python libraries: json, yaml, math, time, glob.
+Most are built-in but you will need to install yaml ` sudo apt-get install python-yaml`

-Put the two Pyhton scripts in the Pi user home or use git clone.
+Put the two Python scripts in the Pi user home or use git clone.

 Edit the crontab of the root user to add both scripts (must be run as root)
 ```